joshuagryphon/plastid/docs/source/examples/phasing.rst

    >>> alignments = BAMGenomeArray(["SRR609197_riboprofile_5hr_rep1.bam"])
    >>> alignments.set_mapping(FivePrimeMapFactory(offset=14))

 :term:`Ribosome-protected footprints <footprint>` of varying lengths exhibit variable phasing.
-So, we'll look at the most highly-phased population of reads, 33-mers.
+So, we'll look at this particular dataset's most highly-phased population of reads, 33-mers.
 To do so, we'll add a size filter:

 .. code-block:: python